Gastric Bypass Surgery Recovery

 What is Enhanced Recovery (ERAS)?

-ERAS is evidence-based care that requires a team of surgeons, anesthetists and an ERAS coordinator.
+ERAS is evidence-based care that requires a team of bariatric surgery doctors, anesthetists and an ERAS coordinator.

 An enhanced recovery protocol includes avoiding the use of catheters and intra-abdominal drains, using medications to prevent blood clots, early mobilization, and early oral liquid nutrition without the need for IVs, multimodal postoperative pain management, and adequate post-discharge support.

 What are the benefits of ERAS?